Skip to main content

 Follow these steps to run a quick smoke test and confirm the platform is working:

-Step 1: In the Web UI, go to Sensors -> Network Scan
+Step 1: In the Web UI, go to Sensors -> Network Scan.

 Step 5: At this point, the scan has completed and the pipeline is waiting for the policy execution to finish.
 Policy execution can take up to 45 seconds.
 Until policies run, all findings will show a Pending status under the Findings tab:

-Step 6: Once policies have run, the Score column show a risk score instead of Pending, as shown in the screenshot below:
+Step 6: Once policies have run, the Score column will show a risk score instead of Pending, as shown in the screenshot below:

 Step 7: Shortly after policies run successfully, a backend process performs additional analysis on the findings.
 Once this process completes, you will see Successful statuses as shown in the screenshot below.
 This confirms the platform is working as expected.